mjm286/Crude-Oil-Production-in-the-United-States/README.md

   - dynamic parameter actions to view states by PADD
   - stacked line graph to visually compare different production values from states

 Python programming was used to extract data from the EIA, transform, and load results into Tableau software.
 Specifically, crude_production.ipynb reads in the EIA data, removes unwanted date entries, cleans its header descriptions, transforms data by assigning a state and PADD region as categorical data to each date recorded.
-This transfrmed dataset as well as EIA data was used in Tableau.
+This transfrmed dataset as well as EIA data was used in visualizations.

 The Tableu dashboard can be seen at https://public.tableau.com/profile/matthew.m5135#!/vizhome/CrudeOilProductionintheUnitedStates/EIAPRODUCTIONOIL?publish=yes
 Visit my LinkedIn page at https://www.linkedin.com/in/matthewjmccarroll/